MannJain1609/Real-Time-Object-Tracking/README.md

 and a Mixture of Gaussians.
 The implementation is done using the research paper based on "Adpative background mixture models for real time tracking".

 ## Dataset
 I created a video file for this project.
-It can be found in the repo. it is a 11.5 KB video in the `.mp4` format.
+It can be found in the repo.
+It is a 11.5 KB video in the `.mp4` format.

 ## Technologies
 The project uses Python >= 3.5